Lokah Chapter 1: Chandra

 Pre-production began on 12 September 2024, with principal photography commencing under the working title Production No: 7, and was completed by 30 January 2025, lasting 94 days.
-The title Lokah: Chapter 1 - Chandra was unveiled on 8 June 2025.
+The title was unveiled on 8 June 2025.
 Nimish Ravi, Chaman Chakko, and Jakes Bejoy formed the technical crew as the cinematographer, editor and music director respectively.
+Actress Santhy Balachandran is credited for additional screenplay.

-Lokah: Chapter 1 - Chandra was released theatrically on 28 August 2025.
-It received positive reviews from critics and set several box office records, making it the highest grossing Malayalam film of all time, surpassing L2: Empuraan, and the first Malayalam film to cross ₹300 crore.
-It is one of the highest-grossing Indian films of 2025, and one of the highest-grossing Indian films featuring a female lead.
+Lokah Chapter 1: Chandra was released theatrically on 28 August 2025.
+Upon its release, the film received widespread critical acclaim.
+The film was a box office success, becoming the first Malayalam film to cross the ₹300 crore mark globally, and emerged the highest-grossing Malayalam film of all time until it was surpassed by Bethlehem Kudumba Unit (2026).
+Lokah Chapter 1: Chandra was among the highest-grossing Indian films of 2025, as well as one of the highest-grossing female-led Indian films of all-time.